amloveyweb/YadeDocs/GettingStarted.md

 # Getting Stared

 Yade is easy to use.
-Let's following below steps to go through Yade featuers.
+Let's following below steps to go through Yade features.

 ### 1. Create Sheet File